The Bacon Brothers: 2014 album

+2018

 On June 1, 2018, the band released its self-titled album, marking the band's seventh studio release and was produced by former Saturday Night Live musical director, G.E.
 Smith.
-The first track on the album, T"om Petty T-Shirt", hit #8 on iTunes and Spotify, in addition to receiving airplay on Tom Petty Radio on SiriusXM.
+The first track on the album, "Tom Petty T-Shirt", hit #8 on iTunes and Spotify, in addition to receiving airplay on Tom Petty Radio on SiriusXM.
 The song was originally nationally debuted on April 26, 2018 on The Tonight Show Starring Jimmy Fallon.
 The tracks "I Feel You" and "Broken Glass" feature background vocals from Kevin's wife, Kyra Sedgwick and their daughter, actress Sosie Bacon.
 Sosie was also featured in the band's music video for "Broken Glass".
 "Beneath Perfection", the eighth track of the record was written by Kevin while filming the cult classic Tremors, which was originally named Beneath Perfection.
 The final track, "Boys in Bars" originally featured on the band's first studio record Forosoco, was re-recorded at Lehman College Studios in 2016, where Michael Bacon currently teaches as an Associate Professor in the Music program.

-The band played well over 40 shows across the United States throughout the summer of 2018 to promote the record.
-The tour was dubbed the "A Road We Know Too Well" tour after the fourth track of the album penned by Michael.
-On this tour, the band was featured on several web series and television programs, including Vault Sessions by the Songbirds Foundation and the Americana and Roots network Ditty TV.

-Over the last few years while the band is on the road on tour, they use some of their downtime to give back to local communities through Kevin's charity SixDegrees.org with drop in performances.

-On July 18, 2020, the band released its tenth record entitled The Way We Love, which features the singles "Play!", "She-Zee-Zee", and the album's title track "The Way We Love".
-The final track of the record, the band's rendition of "Mercy, Mercy, Mercy", features former professional baseball player Bernie Williams on guitar.
-The track was recorded during the band's 2019 Shaky Ground Tour at Sony Hall in New York City.